Mirwes-Hakimi/web-sprint-challenge-intro-to-react/README.md

 Additionally, the following soft skills will greatly impact your performance:

 1. Attention to detail.
 Make sure there isn't a single character out of place!
 1. Perseverance.
-Keep trying until you figure it out!
+Keep trying until you figure it out!/
 1. Patience.
 Make sure to read the entire README for important information.

 ## Instructions